2504Guimaraes/Javascript-ES6-Essencial/README.md

 # Javascript-ES6-Essencial
- Made at Digital Inovation One
+Course made at Digital Inovation One

 # Description
-Still Working on it...
+I Still need to complete it, but, content got from a bootcamp from Carrefour Brasil and Digital Inovation One, to traine and hire IT professionals.